Why isn't Love Island on tonight?

-Love Island saw two more islanders get dumped from the island in Friday’s episode and Casa Amor is fast approaching.
+This week, Love Island saw the end of Casa Amor and with that there was plenty of drama.

-While Charlie and Antigoni are no longer in the villa, there’ll be plenty more action no doubt as the couples experience the Casa Amor segment of the dating show.
+New islanders entered the villa and those that returned were reunited with their partners and viewers have seen smiles, tears and arguments with more to come on Sunday.

-ITV viewers can keep up with the gossip most nights but an episode on Saturday won’t be airing.
+Fans of the ITV dating show can keep up with the gossip most nights but an episode on Saturday won’t be airing.

 Having said that, you can still tune in to Love Island: Unseen Bits, the show that compiles moments from the islanders’ week that weren’t included in the main show.